andriesbron/prestashop-no-spam/README.md

-# prestashop-no-spam #
+# Prestashop No Spam #
-A basic solution to prevent annoying spammer from sending messages to your contact form.
+A basic blacklist solution to prevent annoying spammers from sending messages via the contact form.

 # ContactController.php #
 * Download ContactController.php and locate it in overrides/controllers/front/